-Port and Starboard tack compass headings sailing upwind, a critical part of the tactical information decision making process.
+Port and Starboard tack compass headings sailing upwind, are a critical part of the tactical information decision-making process.

-Startline compass bearing taken from the start boat end heading towards the pin end. eg. 90 degrees.
+Start line compass bearing was taken from the start boat end heading towards the pin end. eg. 90 degrees.

 Head to wind reading taken from the middle of the line. eg. 190 degrees a square even start line would be 180 degrees so with the wind at 190 degrees we have a 10-degree bias to the boat end.
 This is informing us to start towards the favoured end.

 The time it takes to sail from start boat to pin end – this is critical information in big fleets.
-The start line at the Brisbane 2019 Etchells Worlds was 1 nautical mile long – that’s a long sail in an Etchells at 4 knots.
+The start line at the Brisbane 2018 Etchells Worlds was 1 nautical mile long.
+That’s a long sail in an Etchells at 4 knots.

 3 x practice runs at the line in full race trim.